 Are you excited to learn what activities you can try in this city?

-Here are the 15 best things to do in Sedona, Arizona, which you may take advantage of for free:
+Here are the 20 free things to do in Sedona, Arizona:

 Meditate at the Vortexes